slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 *Why?*

-I haven't a straightforward answer.
-It started as something I wanted and couldn't find elsewhere.
-Later I started to see it as a way of using my research/procrastination positively.
+It started as something I wanted to read and couldn't find elsewhere.
+Later I started to see it as a way of using my research (procrastination) positively.

 ---

 *What are your main biases?*

 Western culture and Agnosticism.
-Other biases: Centrism, Minimalism, Essencialism and Intellectualism.
+Other biases: Centrism, Essencialism and Intellectualism.

 <!--
 changeism, frugalism